ii. Lights.

 Ad completa.
 Haec nos communio domine purget a crimine, et caelestibus remediis faciat esse consortes.
 Per.

-IN OCTAVA NATIVITATIS DOMINI
+IN OCTAVA NATIVITATIS DOMINIFrom the 2002 Missale Romanum:

 I classis